 1. Web Developer

-Web developers create and design websites.
-They create the look of the site, and handle the website’s performance, speed, and capacity.
-Web developers might work for computer systems design companies, work for marketing firms or departments, or be self-employed.
+Web developers design and develop websites.
+They create the look of the site and handle its performance, speed, and capacity.
+Web developers might work for computer systems design companies or marketing firms or departments, and some are self-employed.
 While some web developers have an associate's degree in web design, others have a certificate in web development instead.

 2. Construction and Building Inspector

 Construction and building inspectors inspect construction sites and buildings to make sure that all required codes and regulations are met.
 Many construction and building inspectors have a certificate from a local or community college, although others may have a two-year associate's degree instead.